 The Sumitomo Corporation Group Compliance Policy was developed in March 2019 based on the existing Compliance Guiding Principles to clarify and adopt the basic policy above throughout the group.
-Educational programs, such as seminars, are being provided on a continuing basis with the aim of spreading and ensuring the adoption of the policy throughout the group.
+Educational programs, such as seminars and e-learning, are being provided on a continuing basis with the aim of spreading and ensuring the adoption of the policy throughout the group.
+In addition, we have developed the compliance manual.
+We will periodically review this manual for its effectiveness and relevance, and revise its content as necessary.